fabianbs96/insect-logger/README.md

 ### Assertions

-The assertion system in C/C++ is very primitive not very usabile, so the insect logger comes with its own assertion macros.
+The assertion system in C/C++ is very primitive not very usable, so the insect logger comes with its own assertion macros.

 ```C++
 ITST_LOGGER;